 The Basics Of Homemade Scrubs – Purpose, and Preparation

 Scrubs help exfoliate the skin, clean the pores, and improve blood circulation, enhancing the skin tone and feel.
 Exfoliated skin is smooth and absorbs moisture more efficiently, giving it a nourished look.
 Making scrubs at home allows us to choose the ingredients as per our skin type and requirements.

 As per Ayurveda, the emphasis is “Don’t put it on the skin, if you wouldn’t eat it,” and making scrubs at home has helped me avoid the harsh chemicals/preservatives to some extent.

 For people trying it for the first time, the recommendation would always be to do a patch test to check for skin sensitivity and allergy.
 Avoid eyes and sensitive areas while doing the patch test.

 With a few simple precautions to maintain hygiene while preparation like using clean hands/spoons and sterile, airtight jars for storage, it is easy to make and incorporate these in our regular skincare routine.
 If using Milk/curd/fruit/honey in the mix, do store in the refrigerator and use it within a week.

-The general rule of thumb for making a scrub is to choose an exfoliant, a base liquid/oil, and then have fun with the various possibilities of add-ins.
+The general rule of thumb for making a homemade face scrub is to choose an exfoliant, a base liquid/oil, and then have fun with the various possibilities of add-ins.
 The illustration shows some commonly used ingredients.
 Go ahead, take your pick, and mix and match to see what suits your fancy.